mark-watson/hy-lisp-python-book/manuscript/openai.md

 # Using OpenAI GPT and Hugging Face APIs

 I use both the OpenAI and Hugging Face Large Language Models (LLMs) and APIs in my work.
 In this chapter we use the GPT-3.5 API since it works well for our examples.
 Using GTP-4 and ChatGPT is more expensive.
-We will also use a free Hugging Face API.
+We will also use a free Hugging Face API and a local Hugging Face model on our laptops.

 ## OpenAI Text Completion API